Kruiser8/Kruiz-Control/js/Documentation.md

 #### Twitch Prediction Create
 | | |
 ------------ | -------------
 **Info** | Creates a Channel Points Prediction.
-The prediction runs as soon as it’s created.
+The prediction runs as soon as it's created.
 The broadcaster may run only one prediction at a time.
 **Format** | `Twitch Prediction Create`
 **Example** | `Twitch Prediction Create`